fgxaos/pyttern-finder/README.md

 ### Models
 * For now, only the _squeezenet_ model has been implemented.
 Add _resnet_, _alexnet_, _vgg_ (maybe already implemented, check it), _densenet_, _inception_
 * Once all these pre-trained models are implemented, create your own to find an even better solution

+### Explainers
+* For the time being, we stick to the different explainers already coded on this software